rstormsf/multisender/README.md

 # Disclaimer
-This tool is not affiliated with https://poa.network It's personal project of Roman Storm
+This tool is not affiliated with https://poa.network This is a personal project of Roman Storm.

-I am not responsible for any loss: MultiSender, and some of the underlying JavaScript libraries and Ethereum tools I use are under active development.
-While I have thoroughly tested the website and smart-contract, there is always the possibility something unexpected happens resulting in losses of ether or/and tokens.
+He is not responsible for any loss from transactions derived by MultiSender.
+Some of the underlying JavaScript libraries and Ethereum tools that were used are under active development.
+The website and smart contract has been thoroughly tested, there is always the possibility something unexpected happens resulting in losses of Ethereum and/or tokens.

 Any ERC20 tokens you transfer to the Multisender will be sent out to the addresses that you provided.

-The smart contract source code could be audited by anyone in this repository
+The smart contract source code can be audited by anyone in this repository.

-I encourage you to assess its security before using Mutlisender Dapp.
+I encourage you to assess its security before using the Mutlisender Dapp.